Photo from Unsplash

 Morning

-Why does God allow so many of His children to be poor?
-He could make them all rich if He pleased; He could lay bags of gold at their doors; He could send them a large annual income; or He could scatter round their houses abundance of provisions, as once he made the quail lie in heaps round the camp of Israel, and rained bread out of heaven to feed them.
-There is no necessity that they should be poor—except that He sees it to be best.
-“The cattle upon a thousand hills are His” — He could supply them; He could make the richest, the greatest, and the mightiest bring all their power and riches to the feet of His children, for the hearts of all men are in His control.
-But He does not choose to do so; He allows them to suffer need, He allows them to pine in poverty and obscurity.
+Why does God allow so many of His children to experience poverty?
+He could make them all rich if He wanted to.
+He could place bags of gold at their doors, or give them a large income.
+He could shower them with provisions, just as He made quail cover the ground around the camp of Israel and rained bread from heaven.
+There is no necessity for them to be poor unless He sees it as best.
+“The cattle on a thousand hills” belong to Him.
+He could provide for them in abundance, making the richest and most powerful offer up their wealth at the feet of His children.
+But He doesn’t.
+He allows them to suffer need, to live in obscurity and sometimes in want.

 Why is this?
 There are many reasons.
-One is, to give us, who are favored with enough, an opportunity of showing our love to Jesus.
-We show our love to Christ when we sing of Him and when we pray to Him; but if there were no poor ones in the world—we would lose the sweet privilege of evidencing our love, by ministering in alms-giving to His poorer brethren.
-He has ordained that thus we should prove that our love stands not in word only but in deed and in truth.
-If we truly love Christ—we shall care for those who are loved by Him.
-Those who are dear to Him—will be dear to us.
-Let us then look upon it—not as a duty but as a privilege to relieve the poor of the Lord’s flock.
-Remember the words of the Lord Jesus, “Inasmuch as you have done it unto one of the least of these my brethren, you have done it unto me.”
-Surely this assurance is sweet enough, and this motive strong enough to lead us to help others with a willing hand and a loving heart — recollecting that all we do for His people is graciously accepted by Christ as done to Himself!
+One is to give those of us who have plenty the chance to show our love for Jesus.
+We express our love for Christ when we sing praises to Him and when we pray, but if there were no poor among us, we would miss the opportunity to demonstrate our love through giving and supporting His less fortunate followers.
+He has designed it so that we can prove that our love for Him is not just in words, but in actions and in truth.
+If we truly love Christ, we will care for those He loves.
+Those dear to Him will also be dear to us.
+Let us view helping the poor among God’s flock, not as a duty, but as a privilege.
+Remember the words of Jesus, “Whatever you did for one of the least of these brothers and sisters of mine, you did for me.”
+Surely, this promise is sweet enough, and this motivation strong enough, to encourage us to give with willing hands and loving hearts, knowing that Christ accepts all we do for His people as if it were done for Him!

 Evening

-Blessed are the peacemakers: for they shall be called the children of God. — Matt 5:9
+Blessed are the peacemakers, for they will be called sons of God. — Matt 5:9 BSB

-This is the seventh of the beatitudes: and seven was the number of perfection among the Hebrews.
-It may be, that the Savior placed the peacemaker the seventh upon the list because the peacemaker most nearly approaches the perfect man in Christ Jesus.
-He who would have perfect blessedness, so far as it can be enjoyed on earth, must attain to this seventh benediction, and become a peacemaker.
+This is the seventh of the beatitudes, and in Hebrew thought, seven was the number of perfection.
+Perhaps the Savior placed the peacemaker seventh because the peacemaker most closely resembles the perfect person in Christ Jesus.
+To experience the highest form of blessedness available on earth, we must reach this seventh benediction and become peacemakers.

 Morning and Evening - March 17